-UNFINISHED BUSINESS
+UNFINISHED BUSINESS: None.

-NEW BUSINESS
+NEW BUSINESS:

-1. Email Request from Scott Miller, President of Allendale Chamber of Commerce, requesting approval from the Mayor & Council for the Chamber to hold Allendale Festival Day on Saturday, September 21st and the Holiday Walk on Friday, December 6th.
+Email Request from Scott Miller, President of Allendale Chamber of Commerce, requesting approval from the Mayor & Council for the Chamber to hold Allendale Festival Day on Saturday, September 21st and the Holiday Walk on Friday, December 6th in which the Mayor and Council are all in favor of.

-PUBLIC COMMENTS ON ANY MATTER
+PUBLIC COMMENTS ON ANY MATTER: